PredixDev/px-layout-design/README.md

 # Layout

 The Predix Experience Layout module defines the "grid," or more accurately the layout engine, for Predix Experience.
 This module is a fork of the [inuitcss Layout module](https://github.com/inuitcss/objects.layout).
-Main features of the grid are its inherent fluidity, and responsiveness which is based on each `.layout__item` shrinking to a minimum size rather then having its size based on the viewport of the browser.
+Main features of the grid are its inherent fluidity, and responsiveness which is based on each `.layout__item` shrinking to a minimum size rather then having their size based on the viewport of the browser.

 ## Demo

-You can review button styles and recommended markup and required here: https://github.build.ge.com/pages/PXd/px-layout-design
+You can review the Layout engine and recommended markup: https://github.build.ge.com/pages/PXd/px-layout-design

 ## Sass Documentation